readthedocs/readthedocs.org/docs/design/pr-builder.rst

 - Deleting PR version and the build data
 - Excluding PR Versions from Search Engines
 - Serving PR Docs
-- Update the Footer API
+- Updating the Footer API
+- Adding Warning Banner to Docs

 Fetching Data from Pull Requests
 --------------------------------